16 ways to drive website traffic and increase search ranking

 9. Enhance your user experience (UX)

 Are you still recovering from the poorly optimized website designs we associate with Myspace and the early 2000s?
-Those traumatic memories are the reason why flexible, straightforward website navigation is now an absolute necessity.
+They’re the reason why flexible, straightforward website navigation is now an absolute necessity.

 With more and more searches made on smartphones (which adhere to different standards than a desktop or laptop), you'll need a completely optimized mobile design.
 Mobile designs are a bit more challenging than desktop because they cater to devices of varying screen sizes.
-Make sure to cover several different resolutions so that you can reach as many visitors as possible.
+Make sure to cover several different resolutions to reach as many visitors as possible.

 Another vital aspect of enhancing your UX is improving your website's load time.
 We touched on this a bit earlier, but we're mentioning it again because it's so crucial when it comes to how to drive traffic to your website.
 Fast loading speeds should be among the top priorities for any site.
 Loading speeds affect your bounce rate, CTR, and may even hurt your SERP rankings, so it's never something to ignore!